Pratiksha-Patil16/Property-Diagnostics-AI/README.md

 ## Overview

 Property Diagnostics AI is an AI-powered application that automates the analysis of property inspection reports and thermal inspection reports.
-The system extracts text and images from PDF documents, analyzes the findings, and generates a Detailed Diagnostic Report (DDR) containing issue summaries, probable root causes, severity assessments, and recommended actions.
+The system extracts text and images from PDF documents, analyzes the findings, and issue summaries, probable root causes, severity assessments, and recommended actions.

 ---